thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 rm DATASET_NAME.zip
 ```

+It will attempt zipping all files to a zipped folder, download it, and then unzip it locally, so this option may crash given a lot of TIFF images in a dataset.
+Do double-check that it worked and repeat if it didn't.

 ## 3. Preprocess dataset for training or fine-tuning

+> **TL;DR** From input TIFF slices, produce memory-mapped files used to train/fine-tune.

-We now want to convert the TIFF series for both images and labels to memory-mapped volumetric files for all subjects (e.g. Subject01.mmap and Subject01_mask.mmap).
+If you want to fine-tune or train the network on your own datasets, carry on reading here, but if you simply want to run inference, skip to section 5 below.
+We now want to convert the TIFF series for both images and labels to memory-mapped volumetric files for all subjects (*e.g.* Subject01.mmap and Subject01_mask.mmap).
 Launch with `qsub` your preprocessing .sh script in the submission_scripts folder (calling `prepare_dataset.py`).
 N.B.
 This part does not yet require GPU.
 We will convert your dataset from

 ```
 /path/to/parent  <-- folder to be passed as input